Confusion Remains Over Election Poll Ban

 (CBS DETROIT) – Confusion over a firearm ban continues to mount.

-On one hand Michigan Secretary of State Jocelyn Benson says her office has the power to restrict voters from bringing guns to the polls on Election Day.
-On another hand the director of the Michigan Association of Chiefs of Police say there is no act in the state’s constitution that gives police the authority to enforce the order.
+On one hand, Michigan Secretary of State Jocelyn Benson says her office has the power to restrict voters from bringing guns to the polls on Election Day.
+On another hand, the director of the Michigan Association of Chiefs of Police says there is no act in the state’s constitution that gives police the authority to enforce the order.

 “No person in one branch of government can then exercise the powers belonging to another branch of government unless it says so in our constitution.
 It doesn’t say unless it says so in our laws.
 So, the constitution does not allow the secretary of state to exercise authority that would belong to the legislature to regulate the people,” said Henry.

-Benson’s directive states prohibiting open-carry of firearms at the polls is necessary to ensure that every voters is protected but Attorney Henry says it blocks gun-owners from the right to protect themselves.
+Benson’s directive states prohibiting open-carry of firearms at the polls is necessary to ensure that every voter is protected but Attorney Henry says it blocks gun-owners from the right to protect themselves.

 “The constitution in the united states is very clear.
 That right shall not be infringed at all.
 Period.
 It also in our state constitution says that these blessings of freedom are to be exercised undiminished.
 Undiminished means you can’t change it, you can’t modify it, you can’t try to lessen it in some way because she thinks she has a reason to do so,” said Henry.

-Secretary Benson says the Michigan State Police and attorney general is working together to enforce the ban statewide.
+Secretary Benson says the Michigan State Police and the attorney general are working together to enforce the ban statewide.

 MORE FROM CBS DETROIT: Michigan: Election Tools, Deadlines, Dates, Rules, And Links